Table of Contents

 This oil will migrate throughout the refrigerant circuit and eventually make its way back to the compressor.
-Everything is working good and the vapor refrigerant has been compressed and the temperature and pressure raised as designed.
-Now the high pressure, high-temperature refrigerant in vapor form leaves the compressor via the discharge line on its way to the condenser coils.
+Everything is working well and the vapor refrigerant has been compressed and the temperature and pressure raised as designed.
+Now the high pressure, the high-temperature refrigerant in vapor form leaves the compressor via the discharge line on its way to the condenser coils.

 The Refrigeration Cycle - The Condenser - HVAC Refrigeration 101 Part 2

 The condenser receives the refrigerant from the discharge line of the compressor.
 The refrigerant is a superheated vapor.
 The condenser fan is running and pulling air through the condenser coils.
 Let us say it is a 90° F. day outside so the air conditioner is running.
 Let’s say the vapor is 100° F. That is a difference of 10° F.

 So as the vapor refrigerant moves through the condenser inside of the coils and the air is pulled through the outside of the coils a heat exchange process takes place and 10°F. of heat is rejected from the refrigerant in the condenser.

 As the heat is rejected the vapor refrigerant begins to condense.
 As it condenses it begins to change state.
 It is like changing steam or water vapor back to liquid form.

 The same happens to the vapor refrigerant except the pressure is much higher than atmospheric.
 Think of the video from Lesson One where water was boiled at room temperature.